dedmosfet/unsafe-tdea/README.md

 # unsafe-tdea
+Unsafe to use in prod!!
-An implementation of TDEA encryption algorithm in C++
+My implementation of TDEA encryption algorithm in C++ Posted for educational or testing purposes